shelbysetzer/gatsby/src/pages/index.md

     type: section_hero
     title: Decentralized
     content: >-
-      The blockchain revolution and how futurist technology can create a better future for the 99%
+      How the blockchain revolution, cryptocurrency, and other futuristic technologies drive innovation that can eliminate threats from the 1%.
     actions:
       - label: Let's talk
         url: /contact